 It cannot be easy to handle the sensitivity of your mouse.
 To clarify, we are talking about the sensitivity of your mouse wheel.
 The higher the DPI (dots per inch), the easier it is to control your mouse wheel.
 Use a high polling rate if you want to play at a high DPI and don’t want any delay.

 On the other hand, if you don’t mind some delay and low DPI, use a low polling rate.
-If you are on a budget or have specific hardware requirements and are having trouble gaming because one of these reasons is at the root of your problem, try increasing the polling rate until you find a sweet spot for your game.
+If you are on a budget or have specific hardware requirements and are having trouble gaming because one of these reasons is at the root of your problem, try increasing the polling rate until you find a sweet spot or you may also try the best mouse for butterfly clicking to make the gameplay smooth.

 The Need to Change the Polling Rate